haya3218/FunkinChaos/README.md

 This is the repository for Friday Night Funkin' Chaos, a fork of Friday Night Funkin', a game originally made for Ludum Dare 47 "Stuck In a Loop".
 Chaos is not responsible for the burning of your eyes and mouth.
 All proceeds go to no one.
+Chaos is a mod in which to goal is to jam as many shitty things into it as possible until it fits.
+Also better mod support lel

 Play the Ludum Dare prototype here: https://ninja-muffin24.itch.io/friday-night-funkin Play the Newgrounds one here: https://www.newgrounds.com/portal/view/770371